donbigi/Museum-Data-Validation--SQL/README.md

-## Solution code is contained in data_validation.sql
+## Solution code is contained in "data_validation.sql"
 ## Museum Exhibition Data Validation
 <p>You are working with a local museum.
 The museum is about to launch a new interactive application on Roman emperors and your job is to prepare the data that it will display.</p>
 <p>The museum’s database has a table, named <code>emperors</code>, with basic information on all emperors who ruled from 1 AD onwards.
 You will need to clean the data before the app can launch.</p>